 So in this moment, I trusted what I was being shown.

-What I was shown in detail was Mary’s life journey and evolution.
+and evolution.
 She showed me that her process to become “pure” was a journey of the Heart, a purity of her Soul.
 She was not born that way but chose the path and worked to get there.
 The “immaculate” part of the conception, as it is referred to in some religions, was not about the act itself but that she herself was immaculate – her heart, her soul, and her mind were free from suffering and held only pure energy.
 Her very Being and essence were pure light.
 She held no hatred, no stress, no worries about future, no pain from the past, no heaviness in her heart.
 She showed me how she was free from the heavy energies that weighed people down, and as a result she was able to reach a place of Divine Love that enabled her to create a lineage of the same purity.
 She had reached what Eastern practices would called Enlightenment – true lightness of one’s Being at all levels.

 As I tried to understand the process of her life’s work, she “introduced” me to her son.
 This was Jesus.
 I was shown his own journey to have a pure heart and a complete, whole, Soul.
 I was shown an image of him on the cross, and that while it was physically painful, his Soul did not suffer.
 His Soul was complete, intact, and light.
 He was able to stay in that place of purity despite any atrocities around him because of his Soul and the true place of pure light he held at all levels of his Being.